-Eggplant is a commonly grown warm-season vegetable most noted for its great flavor in addition to its dark violet color and egg shape.
+Eggplant is a commonly grown warm-season vegetable noted for its great flavor, egg shape, and dark violet color.
 Several other varieties can be grown in the home garden as well.
-They consist of various colors and sizes, all of which can add unique flavor to many dishes or as stand-alone side dishes.
-Eggplant problems and eggplant pests can occur from time to time when growing eggplant; however, with the proper care, these can usually be prevented.
+They consist of various colors and sizes, all of which can add unique flavor to many recipes or as stand-alone side dishes.
+Eggplant problems and eggplant pests can occur from time to time when growing eggplant; however, with the proper care, they can usually be prevented.

-Eggplants are very cold sensitive and should not be placed into the garden too early.
+Eggplants are cold sensitive and shouldn’t be placed in the garden too early.
 Wait until the soil has sufficiently warmed and all threat of frost has ceased.
 These plants require full sun and well-drained soil amended with organic matter.

-When growing eggplants, you’ll want to space them about a foot or two apart, as they can become rather large.
-Since eggplants are susceptible to many pests and diseases, the use of collars or row covers on young plants may be necessary in reducing these common eggplant problems.
+When growing eggplants, space them about a foot or two (30.5-61 cm.) apart, as they can become rather large.
+Since eggplants are susceptible to many pests and diseases, the use of collars or row covers on young plants may be necessary to reduce common eggplant problems.

 Dealing with Eggplant Pests

-Lacebugs and flea beetles are common eggplant bugs.
-Other eggplant bugs that affect these plants include tomato hornworms, mites, aphids and cutworms.
-The best way to deal with eggplant bugs is by using collars and row covers until the plants are large enough to withstand attacks, at which time insecticidal soaps can be used to alleviate pest problems.
+The best way to deal with eggplant bugs is by using collars and row covers until the plants are large enough to withstand attacks, at which time insecticidal soap can be used to alleviate pest problems.